amoakodomson25/School-Grading-System/README.md

 NOTE:

-a.
-Python does not provide a switch case statement, but it offers few workarounds to make this statement work like The (if-else conditions).
+ * Python does not provide a switch case statement, but it offers few workarounds to make this statement work like The (if-else conditions).

-b.
-The program should accept data(input) from the user.
+* The program should accept data(input) from the user.

-c.
-Let your program generate summary of the student report including the students full name, department and course of study.
+* Let your program generate summary of the student report including the students full name, department and course of study.